dwyl/statuses/README.md

 anyone can contribute.
 # Who?

-This package is for us by us. <br />
+This package is for us by us.
-We don't expect anyone else to use it, <br />
+We don't expect anyone else to use it.
-but it's
+It's
 [Open Source](https://github.com/dwyl/intellectual-property)
 so that
 anyone using our Apps can view